-Currently, I am a radar geophysicist and system engineer with NASA’s Jet Propulsion Laboratory at the California Institute of Technology.
+Currently, I am a radar geophysicist and systems engineer with NASA’s Jet Propulsion Laboratory at the California Institute of Technology.
 My research focuses on subglacial water systems beneath rapidly changing marine ice sheets and the use of ice penetrating radar to study them.

 In general, I am interested in the fundamental problem of observing, understanding, and predicting the interaction of ice and water in the earth system.